wp-plugins/autoclose/readme.txt

 2. Extract the contents of autoclose.zip to wp-content/plugins/ folder.
 You should get a folder called autoclose.

 3. Activate the Plugin in WP-Admin.

 4. Goto **Settings &raquo; Auto-Close** to configure

 == Upgrade Notice ==

-= 1.4 =
+= 1.5 =
-* New: Responsive admin interface and compatible with WordPress up to 3.9
+* Custom post type support, Modified Language initialisation;
+Check the ChangeLog for details

 == Changelog ==

+= 1.5 =
+* New: Custom post type support.
+Now close comments on posts, pages, attachments and your custom post types!
+* Modified: Language initialisation
+* Modified: More code cleaning
+* New: Spanish and Serbian languages thanks to <a href="http://firstsiteguide.com/">Ogi Djuraskovic</a>

 = 1.4 =
 * New: Responsive admin interface